calwilee/LoLEDA/README.md

   </tbody>
 </table>

-It appears the fewer top bans a team bans, and the more a team drafts top bans, the greater the team's winrate.
+It appears the fewer top bans a team bans, and the more a team drafts top bans, the greater the team's win rate.
 However, it is important to note that this is not always true.
 For instance, banning 0 top bans and drafting 4 seems to be an exception.

 In addition to that, there are times where when a team chooses too much from top_bans, their win rate also goes down.
 This could imply that there are other factors at play here outside the scope of our analysis that impacts the chances of a team winning.
 Another reason behind these discrepancies is that there is not as much data on these scenarios, so the win rate varies more.